lcouper/lcouper.github.io/_pages/about.md

   - /about.html
 ---

-I am a poanford University, interested in the impacts of global change on infectious disease ecology and evolution.
+I am currently a postdoc in the Division of Environmental Health Sciences at UC Berkeley, working with Justin Remais.
+I received my PhD in Biology from Stanford University and was advised by Erin Mordecai.
+I’m broadly interested in the impacts of global change on infectious disease ecology and evolution.
 My research focuses on how climate change may alter the distribution of vector-borne diseases and how vectors may adapt to warming through ecological and evolutionary mechanisms.
-This involves a combination of field work, lab experiments, genomics, and mathematical and statistical modeling.
+This work involves a combination of field work, lab experiments, genomics, and mathematical and statistical modeling.

 Outside of lab, I enjoy playing ultimate frisbee and am fortunate to be part of an incredible team, [Fury](http://furyultimate.com).